robinsg/HMCpcm/README.md

 specify a specific server to turn on/off the PCM statistics.
 See usage in the comments<BR>
 <BR>
 <BR>
 nextract_server.py is used to gather the PCM stats from those server which have Long Term and Aggregate stats set to true.
-By defualt<BR>
-csv files are created per server and per LPAR.<BR>
+By default csv files are created per server and per LPAR.<BR>
 <BR>
 The stats must be collected at no more that 30 minute intervals as the HMC purges stats more that 30 minutes old.<BR>